VG-dev1/fdir/README.md

 ## Usage

-You can get a list of all the commands by running `fdir help`.
+You can get a list of all the commands by running `fdir --help`.

 ### Searching by name